AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 ## Output files

 Once GSPT has finished, it will save three different files in your slected Output folder:
-* Single_channel_parameters: a combination of many features describing each single channel separately.
+* **Single_channel_parameters**: a combination of many features describing each single channel separately.
 You will find classical metrics like the dominant frequency and others like TFR Renyi Entropy or the Lyapunov exponent
-* Total_correlation_and_multivariate_entropies: metrics describing the overall correlation and complexity of all the channels in the recording
+* **Total_correlation_and_multivariate_entropies**: metrics describing the overall correlation and complexity of all the channels in the recording
-* Instantaneous_curves: the intantaneous Phase, Frequency and Amplitude of the fundamental gastric normogastric components
+* **Instantaneous_curves**: the intantaneous Phase, Frequency and Amplitude of the fundamental gastric normogastric components

-Together with gastric features there are also other importat colums in the Single_channel_parameters file:
+Together with gastric features there are also other importat colums in the **Single_channel_parameters** file:

 <img width="601" height="76" alt="nuovo_single_channel_excel" src="https://github.com/user-attachments/assets/6d94164a-1274-48b9-bbcc-7f72193a0ba9" />

-* Fraction_of_contaminated_signal: the ratio between the duration of time intervals labeled as anomalies (and therefore removed) and the total length of that specific signal
+* **Fraction_of_contaminated_signal**: the ratio between the duration of time intervals labeled as anomalies (and therefore removed) and the total length of that specific signal
-* is_noise: the results of a quality check via Monte Carlo surrogates (IAAFWT surrogates) if is_noise is yes, the EGG features for that channel are not distinguisheable from IAAFWT noise according to the test
+* **is_noise**: the results of a quality check via Monte Carlo surrogates (IAAFWT surrogates) if is_noise is yes, the EGG features for that channel are not distinguisheable from IAAFWT noise according to the test
-* CV_selection_low_0.5CPM: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
+* **CV_selection_low_0.5CPM**: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
 Tha maximum DF difference between the channel for this threhsold is set to 0.5 cmp or 0.0083 Hz
-* CV_selection_low_1CPM: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
+* **CV_selection_low_1CPM**: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
 The maximum DF difference between the channel for this threhsold is set to 1 cmp or 0.016 Hz
-* CV_selection_low_2CPM: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
+* **CV_selection_low_2CPM**: a recording selection based on dominant frequency (DF) coherence between different EGG channels.
 The maximum DF difference between the channel for this threhsold is set to 2 cmp or 0.033 Hz

 All these columns can serve as data selection tools.
-For example, if a channel has a Fraction_of_contaminated_signal of 0.9, it means that only 10% of the signal is free from anomalies and you may want to discard the data from this channel.
+For example, if a channel has a **Fraction_of_contaminated_signal** of 0.9, it means that only 10% of the signal is free from anomalies and you may want to discard the data from this channel.
 The selection based on CV is proposed with three different thresholds, the choise to be more or less selective is left to the user.